 Other Billing Policies Cancellations / No Shows

 If you do not call us to cancel or reschedule at least 24 business hours in advance of your scheduled appointment, this will be considered a “no-show”.
 A fee of $100.00 will be billed to you, the patient, not the insurance company and this fee is required to be paid prior to scheduling the next appointment.
 If you schedule an appointment with us online at www.hhfamilymedicine.com you will receive an email reminder.
 Inside this reminder you can conveniently click “cancel appointment” if greater than 24 business hours.
-Alternatively you can text us in Hale or call us/leave a message on our machine and we can cancel the appointment for you (if greater than 24 business hours).
+Alternatively you can text us in Athena Portal or call us/leave a message on our machine and we can cancel the appointment for you (if greater than 24 business hours).

 Routine Physicals and Preventative Services

 It is your responsibility to know the benefits covered by your insurance.
 Please find out in advance if your insurance will pay for preventative services.